Skip to main content

 We talk about switching your broadband provider quite a lot (it’s kind of what we do), and we know that consumers who regularly compare and switch tend to get the best broadband deals available.

-Myth 1: “It’s too much hassle to switch broadband and takes too long”
+1. It’s too much hassle to switch

 Probably the biggest myth surrounding switching broadband is that it’s too much of a hassle.

-Back in the early days of broadband, the switching process was long and complicated.
-You had to get in touch with both your new and current provider and coordinate start/end times yourself, which often left users without a working broadband connection for days.
-With broadband essentially a utility these days, going without an internet connection is unthinkable to many of us.
+Back in the early days of broadband, the switching process was long and complicated, which often left users without a working broadband connection for days.

-A typical switch still can result in a short loss of service, but it’s a matter of minutes rather than days.
+A typical switch can still result in a short loss of service, but it’s a matter of minutes rather than days.
 On the day your switch is scheduled to take place, you could lose your connection for up to an hour, but anything above that is outside of the norm.

-As mentioned above, the majority of broadband switching is provider-led these days, meaning that you only need to tell your new provider when you want to switch and they take care of everything else.
+As mentioned above, the majority of broadband switching is provider-led these days, meaning that you only need to tell your new provider when you want to switch, and they take care of everything else.
 According to Ofcom data, 93% of new broadband orders are completed on time, reducing the likelihood of any interruption in service.

 Remember: before confirming a start date with your new provider, check if your current provider requires you to give a certain amount of cancellation notice.
 Otherwise, you could end up double-paying for your broadband for a while.